nico-aero/Detox/docs/APIRef.Configuration.md

 You can choose to build your project in any of these ways...

-* If There’s only one configuration, you can simply use:
+* If there’s only one configuration, you can simply use:

   ```sh
   detox build